 Local courts can provide information about licensing procedures and applications in Northern Ireland.
 Information is also available on the NI Direct website.

 Contact your local authority for further information on licensing in your area.

 It is very important that your night club attracts enough people every week - so you will need to think about not only how you will promote the business, but also how you will make sure that your club remains a popular destination.

 There are a number of things you could think about doing to promote your club, such as:

 - promote local DJs and live acts

-- run promotions with your local record shop
+- run promotions with local music vendors

 - play different types of music on different days of the week so that you attract a wide range of clubber